 impact of online skills assessments on the candidate pool

-read more report details here >
+read the report for more details >

 But what about potential risks?
 Perhaps the most significant danger of these screening tools is that they can lengthen the hiring process, thereby increasing the likelihood that you'll lose out on today's most in-demand talent — before the interview phase even begins.
 As things stand, companies that redirect people to their career sites from job boards see as many as 60 to 70 percent of candidates drop off without completing applications.
 Add in a complex screening protocol and that number is sure to rise.